rikandel/product-detection-with-sam2/README.md

 ## Usage

-1. Prepare your dataset:
+1. About the dataset:
-   - Organize images and masks in the specified directory structure
+   - The images and masks are present in a flat directory structure.
-   - File naming convention: `{category}_{identifier}.jpg` for images and `{category}_{identifier}_gt.png` for masks
+   - File naming convention: `{category}_{identifier}.jpg` for images and `{category}_{identifier}_gt.png` for masks.

-2. Modify the configuration paths in the script:
+2. Modifying the configuration paths in the script:
    - Update `checkpoint` and `model_cfg` paths to point to your SAM2 model files
    - Set `data_dir` to point to your dataset directory